gajendranapses/docusign-poc/README.md

 - **documentId** and **recipientId** should be unique and positive numbers (e.g. "1", "2", "3", "99")
 - The dynamic forms endpoint supports multiple Quik forms with automatic sign location detection
 - The static form endpoint uses formId: `71259` with predefined signing locations
+- The prefilled PDF endpoint accepts a base64-encoded PDF that's already been filled with data, along with formId to fetch sign locations

 ---